 The Blue Zones are the five areas of the world that have the longest-living and healthiest populations: Okinawa, Japan; Sardinia, Italy; Nicoya, Costa Rica; Ikaria, Greece; and Loma Linda, California.
 It was found that they had nine things in common, including some of the ways they eat, despite thousand of miles between them.

 While a lot of their longevity success comes down to where and how they live, there are some key dietary takeaways that can be applied to an American lifestyle without too much work.
 In a seminar hosted by the Global Wellness Summit, Dan Buettner, a journalist and expert on Blue Zones, shared some of his top longevity nutrition tips gleaned from years of researching how these communities live.
 Here are the main takeaways:

 1. They drink wine after 5 p.m., ideally with friends and a meal

-There are a few potential reasons for this: wine is rich in antioxidants, has some anti-inflammatory properties, and has been linked with a reduced risk of heart disease, Tracy Lockwood Beckerman, RD, previously told Well+Good.
-(This is Sardinia's red wine of choice, just FYI.)
+There are a few potential reasons for this: wine is rich in antioxidants, it has some anti-inflammatory properties, and it has been linked with a reduced risk of heart disease, Tracy Lockwood Beckerman, RD, previously told Well+Good.
+(Canonau is Sardinia's red wine of choice.)
 However, if you're not drinking now, this doesn't mean you should start; if you choose to imbibe, do it the Blue Zones way.